xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractlocationtype/declfile.md

+The file path containing the declaration when separate from implementation.

 ## Signature

 ```typescript
 declfile?: string | undefined;
 ```

+## Remarks

+File path for the declaration when it differs from the implementation file, typically occurring in header/source file pairs where declarations are placed in header files whilst implementations reside in source files.
+This separation is common in C/C++ development patterns.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>